Relational Object-Centric Actor-Critic: ROCA

-The edge and the node model in GNN-based transition model, reward model, value model and actor model are MLP's which consists of two hidden layers of 512 units each, LayerNorm and ReLU activations.
+\texttt{edge} and \texttt{node} models in the GNN-based Transition model, Reward model, and Actor model are MLPs consisting of three hidden layers with 512 units each, along with LayerNorm and ReLU activations.
+The MLPs following the concatenation-readout layer in the Actor, Critic, Reward Predictor, and Continue Predictor models consist of a single layer with 512 units.

-Target entropy parameter is set to -3 for Object Reaching task.
-For tasks with discrete action space we use the scale the entropy of a uniform random policy with coefficient 0.6, which means 1.66 for Navigation 5x5 and PushingNoAgent 5x5 tasks and 2 fro Navigation 10x10 task.
+The target entropy parameter is set to -3 for the Object Reaching task.
+For tasks with a discrete action space, we scale the entropy of a uniform random policy with a coefficient of 0.6.
+This results in values of 1.66 for the Navigation 5x5 and PushingNoAgent 5x5 tasks, and 2 for the Navigation 10x10 task.
+The other hyperparameters are listed in Table \ref{table:ROCA_hyperparams}.